Research Associate Professor

 Center for the Study of Traumatic Stress

-Frances H. Gabbay, Ph.D., is Research Associate Professor of Psychiatry at the Uniformed Services University of the Health Sciences, Staff Scientist in the Center for the Study of Traumatic Stress (CSTS), and Director of the Clinical Psychophysiology and Psychopharmacology Laboratory.
-Dr. Gabbay received a B.A. in Psychology and Sociology and a Ph.D. in Psychology from Indiana University.
-Under the auspices of the Big Ten Consortium Committee on Institutional Cooperation, she also studied at the University of Minnesota, where she affiliated with the National Institute of Mental Health (NIMH) Predoctoral Training Program in Behavioral Genetics, focusing on psychophysiology and the study of addiction.
-After completing postdoctoral training in psychopharmacology, she held faculty positions in the Department of Genetics and Cell Biology at the University of Minnesota and the Department of Mental Hygiene at The Johns Hopkins University.
-In addition, she held an appointment as Guest Researcher in the Section on Clinical and Experimental Neuropsychology, Intramural Research Program at NIMH, where she worked in the Unit on Psychophysiology.
+Frances Gabbay, PhD, is Research Associate Professor of Psychiatry at the Uniformed Services University of the Health Sciences, Staff Scientist in the Center for the Study of Traumatic Stress, and Director of the Clinical Psychophysiology and Psychopharmacology Laboratory.
+Dr. Gabbay received a BA in Psychology and Sociology and a PhD in Psychology from Indiana University.
+Under the auspices of the Big Ten Consortium Committee on Institutional Cooperation, she also studied at the University of Minnesota, where she affiliated with the NIMH Predoctoral Training Program in Behavioral Genetics, focusing on psychophysiology and the study of addiction.
+After completing postdoctoral training in psychopharmacology, Dr. Gabbay held a faculty position in the Department of Mental Hygiene at The Johns Hopkins University and was a Guest Researcher in the Section on Clinical and Experimental Neuropsychology at the NIMH Intramural Research Program, where she worked in the Unit on Psychophysiology.

-The research program established by Dr. Gabbay and her colleagues in the CPPL conforms to an emerging view, that mental disorders reflect extreme ends of continuously distributed dimensions, variation in which results from the interplay of multiple genetic and environmental influences.
-She uses event-related brain potentials, psychopharmacological challenge, and personality measures to characterize normal variation in three dimensions implicated in substance use disorders—reward sensitivity, the novelty response, and inhibitory control—and to evaluate the role of these dimensions in risk and resilience for substance-related problems.
-Most recently, her work has addressed the manner in which these and related dimensions interact with negative affectivity to affect the co-occurrence of posttraumatic stress disorder and substance use disorders.
-Dr. Gabbay established her research program with a New Investigator Award from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and has served as Principal Investigator on subsequent grants to support her research, from NIDA, NIAAA, the U.S. Army, the Department of Defense, and the Department of Veterans Affairs.
+Her research conforms to the view that mental disorders reflect extreme ends of continuously distributed dimensions, variation in which results from the interplay of multiple genetic and environmental influences.
+She uses event-related brain potentials, psychopharmacological challenge, and personality measures to characterize normal variation in dimensions implicated in substance use disorders – reward and control, for example – and to evaluate the role of those dimensions in risk and resilience for substance-related problems, in particular, their co-occurrence with posttraumatic stress disorder.
+Dr. Gabbay has served as Principal Investigator on grants to support her research from NIDA, NIAAA, the US Army, the Department of Defense, and the Department of Veterans Affairs.